undecaf/typo3-in-a-box/README.md

 ```

 This is equivalent to [`t3 run`](#t3-run) with a working directory path for `-v`
-except that the container does not need to be running (it does not even
+or `-V` except that the container does not need to be running (it does not even
 have to exist).

 This command will ask for `sudo` authorization unless there are cached credentials.